PRODUCT DESCRIPTION

 Who is not appropriate for AVIBELA

-Contraindications to use of AVIBELA include: pregnancy; use for post-coital contraception (emergency contraception); acute pelvic inflammatory disease (PID) or endometritis or a history of PID unless there has been a subsequent intrauterine pregnancy; infected abortion in the past 3 months; known or suspected uterine or cervical neoplasia; acute liver disease or liver tumor (benign or malignant); conditions associated with increased susceptibility to pelvic infections; congenital or acquired uterine anomaly, including fibroids, that distorts the uterine cavity and would be incompatible with correct IUS placement; uterine bleeding of unknown etiology; untreated acute cervicitis or vaginitis, including bacterial vaginosis, known chlamydial or gonococcal cervical infection, or other lower genital tract infections until infection is controlled; known or suspected breast cancer or other hormone-sensitive cancer, now or in the past; a previously inserted IUS that has not been removed; a history of hypersensitivity reaction to any component of AVIBELA (reactions may include rash, urticaria, and angioedema).
+AVIBELA is contraindicated when one or more of the following conditions exist: pregnancy; for use as post-coital contraception (emergency contraception); congenital or acquired uterine anomaly, including leiomyomas, that distorts the uterine cavity and would be incompatible with correct intrauterine system (IUS) placement; acute pelvic inflammatory disease (PID); postpartum endometritis or infected abortion in the past 3 months; known or suspected uterine or cervical malignancy; known or suspected breast cancer or other hormone-sensitive cancer, now or in the past; uterine bleeding of unknown etiology; untreated acute cervicitis or vaginitis, including bacterial vaginosis, known chlamydial or gonococcal cervical infection, or other lower genital tract infections until infection is controlled; acute liver disease or liver tumor (benign or malignant); conditions associated with increased susceptibility to pelvic infections; a previously inserted IUS that has not been removed; a history of hypersensitivity reaction to any component of AVIBELA.

 Clinical considerations for use of AVIBELA

-Use AVIBELA with caution after careful assessment in patients with coagulopathy or who are taking anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe or frequent headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
-Consider removal of the IUS if any of these conditions arise during use.
-Also consider removing AVIBELA if uterine or cervical malignancy, or jaundice arise during use.
+Use AVIBELA with caution after careful assessment if any of the following conditions exist and consider removal of AVIBELA if any of them arise during use: coagulopathy or use of anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe or frequent headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
+Consider removal of AVIBELA if the any of the following conditions arise during use: uterine or cervical malignancy, or jaundice.
+Because irregular bleeding/spotting is common during the first months of AVIBELA use, exclude endometrial pathology (polyps or cancer) prior to the insertion of AVIBELA in women with persistent or uncharacteristic bleeding.
+If the threads are not visible or are significantly shortened, they may have broken or retracted into the cervical canal or uterus.
+If AVIBELA is displaced (e.g., expulsed or perforated the uterus), remove it.

 Pregnancy related risks with AVIBELA

-In the case of pregnancy with AVIBELA in place, advise the woman of the increased risks for pregnancy complications, including miscarriage, premature delivery, infection and sepsis.
-Ectopic pregnancy should be excluded, and removal of the system should be considered.
-Removal of AVIBELA or probing of the uterus may result in spontaneous abortion.
-When a woman becomes pregnant with AVIBELA in place, the relative likelihood of ectopic pregnancy is increased.
-Ectopic pregnancy may require surgery and may result in loss of fertility.
-Women with a previous history of ectopic pregnancy, tubal surgery, or pelvic infection have a higher risk of ectopic pregnancy.
+If pregnancy should occur with AVIBELA in place, attempt to remove AVIBELA because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
+Removal of AVIBELA or probing of the uterus may also result in spontaneous abortion.
+Evaluate for ectopic pregnancy because the likelihood of a pregnancy being ectopic pregnancy is increased.
+Tell people about the signs of ectopic pregnancy and associated risks, including loss of fertility.
+People with a history of ectopic pregnancy, tubal surgery, or pelvic infection have a higher risk of ectopic pregnancy.

 Be aware of other serious complications and most common adverse reactions

 Perforation (total or partial, including penetration/embedment of AVIBELA in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
-Perforation may reduce contraceptive efficacy and result in pregnancy.
-If perforation is suspected, the IUS should be removed as soon as possible.
+Perforation may also occur at any time during use.
+Perforation may reduce contraceptive efficacy.
+If perforation is suspected, locate and remove AVIBELA as soon as possible.
+Surgery may be required.
 Delayed detection or removal of AVIBELA in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses, and erosion of adjacent viscera.
+The risk of perforation is increased if inserted in patients who have fixed retroverted uteri, are postpartum, or are lactating.
+Delay AVIBELA insertion a minimum of 4 weeks or until uterine involution is complete following a delivery or a second-trimester abortion.

-Ovarian cysts may occur and are generally asymptomatic but may be accompanied by pelvic pain or dyspareunia.
+Ovarian cysts may occur and are generally asymptomatic.
+Cysts may be accompanied by pelvic or abdominal pain or dyspareunia.
 Evaluate persistent ovarian cysts.